Best Audio Interface for Bass Guitar 2026: Bassist’s 10 Picks

 UA Apollo Twin X DUO

-focusrite scarlett 2i2 4gen audio interface
+focusrite scarlett 2i2 4th gen audio interface

 Credits: Focusrite